Star Fox 2 is alive, will be released on the SNES Classic

 The game was reportedly complete, and started making public appearances in advance of its planned summer 1995 release.
 Below, you can see some ancient footage of the game being played at the 1995 Consumer Electronics Show.

-But unfortunately for Star Fox 2, the Sega Saturn and Sony PlayStation had already been released in Japan, and would soon hit American and European markets.
-As good as Star Fox 2 looked for a SNES game, Nintendo was worried it would be overshadowed by the competition's superior hardware.
+But unfortunately for Star Fox 2, the Sega Saturn and Sony PlayStation had already been released in Japan, and would soon hit America and Europe.
+Though Star Fox 2 looked good for a SNES game, Nintendo was worried it would be overshadowed by the competition's superior hardware.

 "The decision was made because they didn't want the old-gen 3D going up against the much better 3D of the next generation, side-by-side," a former member of the Star Fox 2 team told Nintendo Life in 2015 in an extensive feature on the game's development and eventual mothballing.